Blanc-dot/RVC-test/README.md

-# 1. Stealing Felts Idea
+# 1. Stealing an Idea

 # 2.